gladkikhartem/dragonlock/README.md

     * Up to 100k req/sec for a single counter on an average server

 Spend $5 on single server and save months of your time on not worrying about:
+- database transactions & conflicts
-- concurrent actions executed at the same time
+- concurrent background actions executed at the same time
 - on-the-fly config updates
-- redis maintenance & scaling
+- redis maintenance & scaling just to store few values

 ## Use-cases
 * Ensure exclusive code execution with minimal latency overhead.
+* Generate short, sequential IDs
 * Share configuration among multiple servers that is updated instantly
-* Generate short, sequential IDs
-* Cache
+* Cache values in centralized storage

 ## API / Examples : TBD